 When choosing a Stripe alternative, you will need to take your business goals into consideration.

-Look at other payment processors like Stripe if your goal is to improve features that you currently get from using Stripe but lack any in-house upgrade option.
+Consider other payment processors, such as Stripe, if your goal is to improve features you currently get from Stripe but lack in-house upgrade options.
 Some examples are:

 - Better rates for accepting international payments (Stripe currently charges 1.5% + 1% for currency conversion